 This overreach confirms the impression of many that the current court is staffed by the Devil’s favorite demons, to borrow a WWE line, determined to hasten the slide of the society and nation into lawless and amoral chaos.
 But if this has been the trend for years, why does yet another year ending with laughably flawed decisions count as breaking news, some would ask?
 The answer: It matters in terms of the long standing, but broken promise of the Republicans to fix the activism problem with constitutionally sound Justices.
 They’ve had 35+ years, and 4 of the 7 appointees they delivered have turned out to be totally compromised (with Roberts seemingly under out and out blackmail when it comes to Obamacare).
 Meanwhile, on every big ruling, there has been no deviation by the Democratic appointees whatsoever from furthering the activist agenda.

 Kennedy appears to have been bought off since at least ’92 (when he initially ruled to overturn Roe in the Casey decision, making him the 5th vote after oral arguments, then magically flipped by the day the ruling was announced).
 This last minute flip has happened only 3 times in the last three decades (O’Connor with Webster, Kennedy with Casey, and Roberts with Obamacare), in each case by a GOP selected “conservative.”
-As with the politicians, until the one way cave-in syndrome and compromise stops, there is no remedy to the ongoing SCOTUS slide into PC tyranny.
+As with the politicians, until the one way cave-in syndrome and compromise stops, there is no remedy to or relief from the ongoing SCOTUS slide into PC tyranny.

 Libertarians have supported the freedom of gays to exercise personal liberty as a matter of tolerance, and leaving people alone.
 The key unifying point is that homosexuality is personal behavior that is not bothering other human beings, and as such does not need to be a concern of the state.
 This comes down to being a neutral “social libertarian” approach to their behavior that neither presumes “they are sinners” who must be shunned (the social right dogma), or that “they’re born that way” and must be embraced or approved, and hold civil rights class status (the social left dogma).